BerkayDur/Kelpie-LNHM-Botanical-project/README.md

 ### 📏 Entity-Relationship diagram
 <img src="./ERD.png" alt="ERD" width="400"/>

 ### 📐 Architecture diagram
 <img src="./Data Architecture Image.png" alt="Data Architecture Image" width="400"/>

+- **Data Movement**
+  1. Eventbridge which triggers daily.
+  2. ECR which contains the python script to extract the daily data
+  3. ECS Fargate task that runs the script from the ECR whenever the event bridge is triggered.
+  4. Stores the resultant file from the task into the S3 bucket.

 ## ✅ Getting Started